-Deirdre was taken off hormonal contraceptives when she was diagnosed with severe mononucleosis.
+Deirdre (she/her) was taken off hormonal contraceptives when she was diagnosed with severe mononucleosis.
 She was jaundiced and her liver was enlarged during the acute phase of her illness.
-She is not happy using condoms, has had unprotected sex a couple of times, and wants to resume her oral contraceptive use.
+She is not happy using condoms, has had unprotected sex a couple of times, and wants to resume her oral CPT® codes and descriptions only are copyright 2020 American Medical Association.

+contraceptive use.
 You order laboratory work to determine that her liver function has returned to normal before restarting her on pills.
 This visit and laboratory tests would be covered under the Family Planning Only programs.
 Again, your thorough charting of this client's history and current presenting issues is your justification for requesting payment from HCA for these services.